gioelecerati/daydream-ndi-bridge/README.md

+NOTE: Since native NDI support got integrated in Daydream Scope, this bridge has no utility anymore.
+Still useful to use NDI with StreamDiffusion via the Daydream API

 # Daydream StreamDiffusionV1 NDI Bridge

 Real-time AI video transformation bridge using the [Daydream API](https://docs.daydream.live).
 Capture video via NDI and transform it with AI in real-time.